cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/shared-resource.md

 aliases: /service_composition/shared-resource/
 ---

-# Introduction
-Nowadays the standard architecture for new applications is "micro-services", meaning that an application is comprised of multiple services
-(even a lot of them) which could be a part of the "cloud-native" directive.
-In Cloudify recommended architecture there are shared resources
-like: Database, Router, filesystem and etc, which other services will depend on then for operation.
-So in order to define this architecture and allow simple and complex relationship those services needs to be modeled with SharedResource node type.

 # SharedResource
 A basic type which allows connecting to only created deployments according to supplied deployment id, which will act as a external resource outside of it's application deployment lifecycle (so every executed workflow, besides install and uninstall will not affect it).